The Best Places to Travel to in March

 The annual Cape Argus Cycle Race (the world’s longest timed race) takes place in mid-March in Cape Town.
 Now going for 40 years, it originally started with 25 cyclists and now attracts 35,000 (weather permitting!) who cycle 109km in one go.
 For cycling enthusiasts, it makes a great excuse to travel to Cape Town, and it combines well with a safari in South Africa.
 The weather is great and there’s still the possibility to stomp grapes in the late harvests happening in the winelands!

-In March, the temperature starts to cool down slightly and the wine regions and beaches are less crowded.
+In March, the temperature starts to cool down slightly and Australia’s wine regions and beaches are less crowded.
 What’s more, the islands will be less crowded, meaning you can get a better look at the kangaroos and enjoy a more relaxed holiday experience.

 Whether you’re after an indulgent wine-focused experience, or some spa-central rest and relaxation, Portugal‘s Douro Valley is the place to head for.
 Tour vineyards and sample the delights of the world’s first formally demarcated wine growing region, or retreat to the spa at the luxurious Six Senses, surrounded by soul-reviving greenery.